Jamie3213/what3words/README.md

     geom)
 ```

 The ```st_intersects``` function returns a boolean value indicating whether the two arguments intersect and the ```st_setsrid``` function is used to set the projection of our coordinates to match the projection of the geometries in the table (EPSG:4326).
-After executing the above query we return a ```three_words``` value of ```tones.shape.wrong```, and (in pgAdmin) if we check the geometry viewer of the polygon identified as being intersected by our point, we see:
+After executing the above query we return a ```three_words``` value of ```tones.shape.wrong```, and (in pgAdmin) if we check the geometry viewer of the polygon identified we see:

 ![query_result](./assets/query_result.png)

-As we can see, the encoding has worked perfectly and refers to the 100m square right at the entrance of Holy Cross College!
+The encoding has worked perfectly and refers to the 100m square right at the entrance of Holy Cross College!

 ## Closing Thoughts

 We've seen how we can create a simple what3words clone by using the spatial features of ```geopandas``` and ```shapely``` to create a mesh from an arbitrary polygon, along with the spatial features offered by the PostGIS extension for PostgreSQL.
-Then, using only simple SQL queries, we've seen how we can encode any spatial coordinates within our original polygon with its three-word place identifier.
+Then, using only simple SQL queries, we've seen how we can encode any spatial coordinates within our original polygon with a three-word place identifier.